Fill out the form below to schedule a demo or call our sales team at

 Just choose a church website template, then drag-and-drop your church’s logo, photos, and images for that custom-designed look.
 Because it comes with built-in-media, live streaming, events, and digital giving integrations, you will save your team time so they can focus on ministry.

-Connection cards are forms for collecting information like names, phone numbers, and emails from people visiting church for the first time so you can follow up with them.
-These printed and digital forms are also known as visitor cards, guest cards, connect cards, or welcome cards—and they are an essential tool for church growth!
+Church welcome cards or connection cards are forms for collecting contact information like names, phone numbers, and emails from church visitors so you can follow up with them.
+These printed and digital forms are also known as visitor cards, guest cards, connect cards, or church welcome cards—and they are an essential tool for church growth!

-Digital visitor cards should be easily found on your website and mobile app.
-Printed visitor cards should be located on the back of church pews or seats, handed out with your weekly church bulletin, and available at your welcome booth.
+Digital visitor cards should be easily found on your website and mobile app as well.
+If you’re not digital connection methods, then printed visitor cards should be located on the back of church pews or seats, handed out with your weekly church bulletin, and available at your church welcome center.

 If a visitor wanders your church hallways, how will they know where to find the restrooms or children’s ministry?
-A good church welcome strategy includes having signs available throughout your building.
+A good church welcome strategy includes having welcome to church signs available throughout your building.

 These signs should be large enough to be easily seen from a distance.
 Your main entry sign should point to the general direction of your main rooms, such as restrooms, children’s ministries, and sanctuary.
 Also make sure each individual room has a sign as well.
 Some popular options to choose from include:

-Church welcome speeches play an important part in your visitors first church experience.
+Church welcome speeches play an important part in your welcome to church strategy and your visitors’ first experience.
 Here are some tips for avoiding awkward or poorly worded greetings from the pulpit:

-A common practice that is useful for connecting with visitors is having a short pause during the service for the congregation to welcome one another.
+A common practice that is useful for connecting with church visitors is having a short pause during your church services for the congregation to welcome one another.
 Some congregations may refer to this as “passing of the peace.”

 Some people may initially feel uncomfortable introducing themselves to strangers, but here are some practical tips you can share with your congregation to help everyone feel more at home:

-Ultimately your leadership provides the example of how to greet church visitors that everyone else will follow, so be sure that your leaders are setting a good example!
+Ultimately your church leadership provides the example of how to welcome visitors to church that everyone else will follow, so be sure that your leaders are setting a good example!

 Your regular attendees know what to expect during your weekly meetings.
-A first-time visitor, on the other hand, has no idea where their children should go, when to stand or sit, if they can bring their coffee into your main auditorium, or when to have communion.
+A first-time visitor, on the other hand, has no idea Your regular attendees know what to expect during your weekly meetings.
+A first-time visitor, on the other hand, has no idea where their children should go, when to stand or sit, if they can bring their coffee into your worship service, or when to have communion.

 This is why the team responsible for leading the service should always give clear instructions.
-For example, let visitors know they have the option to abstain from member-focused activities, such as bringing tithes and offerings, or partaking in the communion elements.
+For example, let visitors know they have the option to abstain from member-focused activities, such as bringing tithes and taking part in communion.
+This helps create a more welcome atmosphere and ensures a smoother welcome to church experience.

-Another way to help guests feel welcome is by offering drinks and snacks.
+Another way to help guests feel at home and welcomed is by offering drinks and snacks.
 Some churches offer a full café experience, while others provide a simple self-serve coffee table.
-Whichever you choose to welcome your church visitors, here are some best practices to consider:
+Whichever you choose to welcome visitors to church, here are some best practices to consider:

-However, for unchurched visitors, hearing these words for the first-time can feel like hearing a foreign language.
+However, for unchurched visitors, hearing these words for the first-time can be like hearing a foreign language.
 When communicating with your visitors, intentionally use words that they will easily understand.
 A simple example would be directing a visitor to your church sanctuary by referring to it as the auditorium.
-Language like this can help people better understand and relate to your church.
+This is a small but meaningful way to show that when you say “welcome to church,” you really mean it.

-Regardless of the size of your congregation, knowing how to welcome visitors at church will help them come back as returning guests.
+Regardless of the size of your congregation, knowing how to welcome visitors to church will help them come back as returning guests.
 As they build relationships, visitors can eventually become members of your church’s community.
-This is all part of your church’s purpose to fulfill the Great Commission!
+This is all part of your church’s ultimate purpose to fulfill the Great Commission!

 Subsplash offers powerful engagement tools to make your visitors feel welcome and connect with your church.
 The Ultimate Engagement Platform™ is a single solution for church websites, mobile apps, live streaming, church media hosting and delivery, and online giving.